 This question is less about the experience than it is about passion.
 You want an attorney who is passionate about what they do.
 Ask why they became an attorney, or why they chose a specific field.
 Find out what motivates them.
 Ask what specialized training or advanced knowledge they have.
 An attorney who is passionate about what they do knows more about the law, strives for success, and is better equipped to handle your legal issues.

 What kind of experience do you have?

-Whether it’s the number of years, or the number of cases, an attorney must have experience.
+Whether it’s the number of years or the number of cases, an attorney must have experience.
 You hire an attorney because he or she knows the system, knows which strategies work, and can offer you certainty.
-An experienced attorney not only knows how to obtain results, but also knows when to protect their clients.
+An experienced attorney not only knows how to obtain results but also knows when to protect their clients.
 Discretion is a major factor in most any case.
-It takes experience to know when to be aggressive, and when to practice discretion.
+It takes the experience to know when to be aggressive, and when to practice discretion.

 What would you consider to be a successful result in my case?

 An attorney needs to be able to restate your goals, clearly and precisely.
 If he cannot do this, then he has an agenda of his own, isn’t listening, or just doesn’t care.
 None of which you want in an attorney.
 Instead, an attorney who can clearly state your goals understands his purpose in the legal matter, which in turn leads to more efficient and effective representation.
 You should be able to collaborate with your attorney regarding goals and strategies.
 An open dialogue needs to be established so that you can monitor progress and will feel comfortable knowing that your case is advancing toward your goals.
 Most importantly, you need to be able to trust that your attorney is representing you and your best interests.

 Warning signs that an attorney might not represent you or your best interests:

 He is distracted.
 He won’t return your phone calls.
 He cannot reframe your legal goals and appears to have his own agenda.
 He forgets important aspects of your case, such as relevant facts, goals, or strategies.
 And he appears to not appreciate your concerns.